 NEVER allow a passenger to hold a child on his or her lap while the motorhome is moving.
-You are required by law to use safety restraints for children in the United States and Canada.
+Transportation laws require the use of safety restraints for children in the United States and Canada.

 If small children, generally children who are four years old or younger and weigh 40 lbs.
 (18 kg. or less), ride in the motorhome, they must be put in properly installed safety seats made especially for children.